tensorflow/tfjs-website/source/tutorials/fit-curve.md

 ## Set up variables

 Our first step will be to create some variables to hold our current best guess of these values.
+Note that we start with random guesses for these values.

 ```js
 const a = tf.variable(tf.scalar(Math.random()));